JackDougherty/jack-site/_pages/educ350.md

   - [Kyle Evans, Trinity professor](https://commons.trincoll.edu/kyleevans/) and Megan Staples, [Connecting Mathematics and Social Justice: Lessons and Resources for Secondary Math Teachers](https://sites.google.com/view/mtc4socialjustice/mtc4sj-book?pli=1) and [Zoom workshops](https://sites.google.com/view/mtc4socialjustice/workshops)
 - Start reading Peter Liljedahl, *Building Thinking Classrooms*, Introduction and chapters 1-5, and work with your partner to write 2-3 rich discussion questions for you to raise with class next week [on this Google Doc](https://docs.google.com/document/d/1QthRcWNe4icGrbmLaUuDvpBFMayO3b8jTIAfLzGUBvE/edit)
 - Update on our [Env Sci and ELAMS workshop placements](https://docs.google.com/spreadsheets/d/1qUQpKdpu7zf4HXZV7EWrp6vumuWzR5WBQRyWdi9zPvA/edit#gid=1798596931)
-- Email your assigned Hartford teacher to suggest a day & time (30 minutes) when you can visit their class and listen to their workshop topic requests, anytime before our class meets again on Fri Feb 10th.
-We'll draft the template together in class.
+- [Personalize our template](https://docs.google.com/document/d/1jWI_EwJ1QyIoTSn3E8EPspTU8Ju4dYAOuS9ARPtc7ZA/edit) and email your assigned Hartford teacher (with cc: to me) to suggest a day & time (30 minutes) when you can visit their class and listen to their workshop topic requests, anytime before our class meets again on Fri Feb 10th.

 ### Fri Feb 10
 - Class meets 1:30-4:10pm